SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-xray.md

 Identify an existing Sumo Logic Hosted Collector you want to use, or create a new Hosted Collector as described in the following task.

-2.png "image_tooltip")
+2
 When you configure the HTTP source, make sure to save the HTTP Source Address URL.
-You will need it when you configure the webhook in [Step 5](https://help.sumologic.com/07Sumo-Logic-Apps/08App_Development/JFrog_Xray/Collect_Logs_for_JFrog_Xray#Step_5:_Set_up_a_collection_method_for_JFrog_Xray).
+You will need it when you configure the webhook in [Step 5](#Step_5:_Set_up_a_collection_method_for_JFrog_Xray).

 **To add a hosted collector and HTTP source**

 1. Create a new Sumo Logic hosted collector by performing the steps in [Configure a Hosted Collector](/docs/send-data/configure-hosted-collector).
-2. Create a new HTTP source on the hosted collector created above by following [these instructions](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source).
+2. Create a new HTTP source on the hosted collector created above by following [these instructions](/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source).

 ### Step 5: Set up a collection method for JFrog Xray